deepak0023/ui_test/README.md

-# ui_test
+# Description

-Repository to test the UI features
+### This is a sample repository to test the UI features

-This covers basic UI Features
+This basically is supposed to contain

-html Features
+* html Features
-Css Features
+* Css Features
-JS Features
+* JS Features

+Present set of branches
+* main
+* css-position